Jeiwan/jeiwan.github.io/content/posts/building-blockchain-in-go-part-5.md

 In simple terms, the verification process can be described as: check that this signature was obtained from this data with a private key used to generate the public key.

-> Digital signature is not an encryption, you cannot reconstruct the data from a signature.
+> Digital signatures are not encryption, you cannot reconstruct the data from a signature.
 This is similar to hashing: you run data through a hashing algorithm and get a unique representation of the data.
 The difference between signatures and hashes is key pairs: they make signature verification possible.
 > But key pairs can also be used to encrypt data: a private key is used to encrypt, and a public key is used to decrypt the data.
 Bitcoin doesn't use encryption algorithms though.

 Every transaction input in Bitcoin is signed by the one who created the transaction.
 Every transaction in Bitcoin must be verified before being put in a block.
 Verification means (besides other procedures):